|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Energy engineers do not get to choose whether or not they build energy supply capacity.
 Their only choice is from amongst the range of available energy supply options.
 The decisions as to how much electricity generation and heating capacity to build are largely population and price driven.

 Realistic assessment of the amount of prime energy that is required to displace the existing southern Ontario consumption of liquid fossil hydrocarbons indicates that nearby wind power is not sufficient.
 The people of Ontario must make choose between nuclear power and very much more expensive combined solar power, remote wind power and remote hydro power.
 An issue with all the renewable energy sources is long and very expensive transmission lines and very inefficient and expensive energy storage.

 Ontario has been a leader in development of wind power in Canada.
 However, in Ontario delivery of remote northern wind power to major southern markets is extremely expensive.
 There is lots of wind energy available in northern Ontario.
 However, the transmission line length required to deliver that energy to cities in southern Ontario is typically about 1000 km.
 Furthermore, the transmission line utilization efficiency with wind power is only about one third that of nuclear power.
-In an effort to control transmission costs Ontario is presently only developing wind resources that are within 300 km of load centers.
+In an effort to control transmission costs Ontario has concentrated on developing wind resources that are within 300 km of load centers.
 A problem with such restricted geographical development is complete loss of geographical diversity in wind generation.
 Without geographical diversity there are long time intervals when the total connected wind generation drops to almost zero.

 Wind power without sufficient geographical diversity requires additional balancing generation and/or energy storage.
 Construction of that balancing generation and/or energy storage and related dedicated transmission is very expensive and is politically sensitive.
 Moreover, the Ontario government has demonstrated that it lacks the moral fortitude to price electricity according to its cost of supply.
 As a consequence presently much of the existing non-fossil clean electricity is discarded.